 Okay, let's crank up Illustrator!
-We'll be working to the dimensions of a Press Advertisement here, so key in a size of 70mm wide and 150mm deep.
-Bearing in mind this is an illustration for print – set the color mode to CMYK as opposed to RGB and let's key in an appropriate name for the file too – in this case "Vintage Ski Illustration."
+We'll be working to the dimensions of a Press Advertisement here, so key in a Size of 70mm wide and 150mm deep.
+Bearing in mind this is an illustration for print – set the Color Mode to CMYK as opposed to RGB and let's key in an appropriate name for the file too – in this case "Vintage Ski Illustration."

 Now the artboard is open, place your file and scale it down to fit the artboard.
-Open the Transparency Palette and set the opacity of the sketch scan to 30%, then open the Layers palette.
+Open the Transparency palette and set the Opacity of the sketch scan to 30%, then open the Layers palette.
 Double-click on "Layer 1," then re-name the layer "Sketch."
 Now you have a reference image layer you can hide and reveal throughout the illustration process.
 Note: Remember to delete this layer once your illustration is complete.

 Let's think about the construction of this illustration in terms of layers and work from the background to the foreground.
 So we'll start with the Alpine background.

-Lock the "Sketch" layer and select New Layer from the layer palette's flyaway menu and name it "ALPINE BACKGROUND."
-Now select the Pen tool from the Tools palette and begin to trace the components of the Alpine background from the sketch.
+Lock the "Sketch" layer and select New Layer from the Layer palette's flyaway menu and name it "ALPINE BACKGROUND."
+Now select the Pen Tool from the Tools palette and begin to trace the components of the Alpine background from the sketch.

-Make sure these drawn objects have no fill color and a bright primary stroke color (red or blue).
-Using the Stroke palette, make all stroke widths 0.5pt.
+Make sure these drawn objects have no fill color and a bright primary Stroke Color (red or blue).
+Using the Stroke palette, make all Stroke Widths 0.5pt.
 By doing this, you'll be able to get a clearer view of your progressing artwork alongside the original sketch.

-Step 4 – Working with the Gradient Palette
+4. How to Work with the Gradient Palette

 Let's add some color.
 We'll begin with the sky.
 Open the Swatches palette and the Gradient palette.
 For a great contrast against the snowy hills, let's make sure the sky is a deep, deep blue.

 Drag and drop a dark blue from the Swatches palette to the Gradient palette, then add a pale blue.
 You should now have a gradient ranging from deep blue to pale blue, to white.
-Click the Angle field on the Gradient palette and key in 90 Degrees to ensure the gradient runs from blue (top) to white (bottom).
+Click the Angle field on the Gradient palette and key in 90 degrees to ensure the gradient runs from blue (top) to white (bottom).